yashsarin/JOB-ANALYSIS-PORTAL/README.md

 1. Relationship Between Country, Job Title, and Role

-Steps to Create in Tableau
+Steps to Create in Tableau:

-✅ Connect to Data Source (CSV, Excel, Database, etc.).
+✅ Connect to Data Source (CSV, Excel, Database, etc.)
 ✅ Drag Country to the Columns shelf.
 ✅ Drag Job Title and Role to the Rows shelf.
 ✅ Choose an appropriate chart type (e.g., Bar Chart or Treemap).